 Twice during the school year, Brookside Charter schedules student-led conferences.
+These may take place either in person or virtually.
 School Administration highly recommends that parents/guardians contact their child's teacher(s) in advance to schedule their conference.
 In addition to student-led conferences, parents and guardians are encouraged to contact the appropriate building administrator or their student's teachers anytime they have any questions or concerns regarding their child's academics and/or behavior during the school year.
-For elementary (Pre-K - 5) concerns, contact Emily Twyman at etwyman@brooksidecharter. org or (816) 531-2192 x1107.
+For elementary (Pre-K - 5) concerns, contact Emily Twyman at etwyman@brooksidecharter.org or (816) 531-2192 x1107.
 For middle school (6-8) concerns, contact Ryan Blake at rblake@brooksidecharter.org or (816) 531-2192 x2306.